kx1235/Pendulum-Sim/README.md

 4. Stop and reset the simulation (will reset pendulums to their original properties)

 When a collision is close to occuring, all pendulums will freeze in place and the simulation will reset and restart after 5 seconds.

-**DEFINITION: A collision is considered close contact between any two pendulum balls (not necessarily between stems).**

 **Getting Started**